Macedonian denar: History

 Macedonia declared independence from Yugoslavia on 8 September 1991.
 At the time, the country was using the Yugoslav dinar.
 But secret preparations were begun to introduce its own currency, and by April 1992, Macedonia was ready to acquire monetary independence from Yugoslavia.
 On 26 April, the National Bank of Macedonia was established and the denar declared the national currency.
 Notes in the form of "value coupons" entered circulation the following day, and on 30 April 1992, the Yugoslav dinar ceased to be legal tender.
 In May 1993, the first denar was replaced at a rate of 100 to 1 by a new, permanent denar consisting of notes and coins.

 Coins

 No coins were issued for the first denar.

 Banknotes

 Temporary notes ("value coupons") were introduced on 27 April 1992, although preparations for producing them began much earlier.
 The notes remained in circulation until they were replaced by permanent notes of the second denar in 1993.

 Production

 Printing of the notes started on 15 January 1992 at the “11 October” printing firm in Prilep.
 The difficulties of creating a new currency in secret were reflected in the notes themselves.
 The paper, purchased from Slovenia, proved to be of poor quality and lacked adequate security.
 Although denominated in denari, the name of the currency did not appear on the notes because they were printed prior to the adoption of the Law on the Monetary Unit.
-Likewise, the issuer appeared as the National Bank of Republic of Macedonia, not its successor, the National Bank of the Republic of Macedonia.
+Likewise, the issuer appeared as the "National Bank of Macedonia", not its successor, the National Bank of the Republic of Macedonia.